CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol3-exe2-migrate-WebApps-to-AzureAppServices-Assessment-Legacy-Application.md

-# Exercise 2: Assessment of Legacy Application using Azure Migrate App Migration Assistant
+# Lab 3 - Exercise 2: Assessment of Legacy Application using Azure Migrate App Migration Assistant

-Duration: 10 minutes
+## Lab overview

+Azure Migrate is the Powerful tool which helps in assessing the machines readiness to migrate the Azure. this tool helps in migrate the machines, webapps and databases from on premise,hyper-v and different cloud providers.

+## Lab scenario
 Azure Migrate provides a centralized hub to assess and migrate on-premises servers, infrastructure, applications, and data to Azure.
 It provides a single portal to start, run, and track your migration to Azure.
 Azure Migrate comes with a range of tools for assessment and migration that we will use during our lab.
 We will use Azure Migrate as the central location for our assessment and migration efforts.

+## Lab objectives (Duration: 10 minutes)

+In this lab, you will complete the following tasks:
++ Task 1: Assessment of localhost website

+## Task 1: Assessment of localhost website

 1. From the Windows search bar, search for **Default apps** and select it.